Iliana Iotova: Vice President of Bulgaria (2017–2026)

 Ahead of Bulgaria's 2016 presidential elections, Iotova was officially nominated as the Bulgarian Socialist Party's running mate for presidential candidate Rumen Radev.
 After her election to the Vice Presidency, she resigned her MEP seat.
+As Vice President, Iotova focused on relations with Bulgarian communities abroad and on promoting Bulgarian education and language.
+They both were sworn in on 19 January 2017 and began their office on 22 January.